Donnie Wahlberg biography

 Wahlberg lost 43 pounds for the role, and audiences were shocked to discover that the emaciated, hysterical figure was the same clean-cut Donnie Wahlberg from New Kids on the Block.

 Since then, Wahlberg has enjoyed a steady and successful acting career.
-Some of his most notable on-screen credits include Band of Brothers (2001), Saw II (2005) and the television show Blue Bloods (2010).
+Some of his most notable on-screen credits include Band of Brothers (2001) and Saw II (2005).
+He also stars in the television show Blue Bloods with Tom Selleck, which debuted in 2010.

 In 2008, Donnie Wahlberg rejoined former members of New Kids on the Block for a reunion album, The Block, which—like the group's previous projects—reached No. 1 on the Billboard charts.
 The band backed the album with a world tour, and though they weren't nearly as popular as they had been two decades before, New Kids on the Block again achieved success by reconnecting with their long-lost diehard fans.